johnnydecimal/ellane-terminal/content/about/index.md

 ---
 layout: layouts/base.njk
 eleventyNavigation:
-  key: About Me
+  key: About us
   order: 3
 ---

-# About Me
+# About us

-I am a person that writes stuff.
+Who we are and why we're here.